-#2 - the remediation strategy concludes with "whereby Members are directly engaged in activities with peer and community members without disabilities."
+Number two.
+The remediation strategy concludes with, "whereby Members are directly engaged in activities with peer and community members without disabilities."
 We are still concerned that the peers to our population are not just readily available and accessible in the community to spend time with us.
-Most of those peers are in the workforce. #8 - we have the same concerns articulated in Rule 5 of the Assessment.
+Most of those peers are in the workforce.

+Number eight.
+We have the same concerns articulated in Rule five of the Assessment.
 Additionally, we are concerned about the health and safety of our members if they are able to access food and snacks at any time.
 It is culturally normative to eat at mealtimes and snack times with a group.